Quick start for catalog administrators

 Entitle users to be able to request services

+You create virtual marketplaces to entitle published services, bundles, and banners to individual users and groups.
 The following illustration shows the Entitlements page where you create and manage virtual marketplaces:

 Promote services by using banner displays